peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

         PeterO.Numbers.EDecimal divisor,
         PeterO.Numbers.EContext ctx);

  Divides this arbitrary-precision decimal number by another arbitrary-precision decimal number.
-The preferred exponent for the result is this object's exponent minus the divisor's exponent.
+The preferred exponent for the result is this object's exponent minus the divisor's exponent.  <b>Parameters:</b>

-<b>Parameters:</b>

  * <i>divisor</i>: The number to divide by.

  * <i>ctx</i>: An arithmetic context to control the precision, rounding, and exponent range of the result.
-If `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+If  `HasFlags` HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which case the precision is unlimited and no rounding is needed.

 <b>Return Value:</b>

 The quotient of the two objects.
 Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
 Signals FlagInvalid and returns not-a-number (NaN) if the divisor and the dividend are 0; or, either  <i>ctx</i>
  is null or  <i>ctx</i>
-'s precision is 0, and the result would have a nonterminating decimal xpansion; or, the rounding mode is ERounding.None and the result is not xact.
+ 's precision is 0, and the result would have a nonterminating decimal expansion; or, the rounding mode is ERounding.None and the result is not exact.

 <a id="DivideAndRemainderNaturalScale_PeterO_Numbers_EDecimal"></a>
 ### DivideAndRemainderNaturalScale